 We live in a time when working virtually has become commonplace.
 Telestroke has provided virtual care in Manitoba since 2014, with life-saving results for many of the 763 people who have been assessed through the system.
 Across Canada, most provinces have similar programs to coordinate virtual care for acute stroke.
 A growing number of these have expanded to include stroke prevention and rehabilitation services.

 In Ken Paton’s case, he was assessed with a major stroke for which he received alteplase in Bethesda.
 He was then transferred by ambulance to Health Sciences Centre Winnipeg, home of Manitoba’s comprehensive stroke centre, for EVT: doctors threaded a retrievable stent through blood vessels up to his brain, and the clot was captured and removed.
 The procedure restored crucial blood flow to Ken’s brain and prevented permanent damage, restoring his life!

 Evelyn and her sons saw Ken within an hour after the procedure; he was conscious, speaking and able to move – Ken was back!
 Three days later he was transferred back to Bethesda for 10 days of rehabilitation.
 Today, Ken is doing great – you can’t even tell that he’s had a stroke.

-When it comes to a stroke, every minute counts: 1.9 million brain cells are lost every minute after a stroke starts.
+Getting the right care quickly is critical when it comes to a stroke: 1.9 million brain cells are lost every minute after a stroke starts.
 The sooner blood flow is restored to the brain, the greater the potential for a good outcome.
 Heart & Stroke urges you to learn the FAST signs of stroke, and to understand that you need to call 9-1-1 or your local emergency number right away.
 You could save the life of someone you love!